 Mount the RTR-MB1 on motor just like the original lighting board.

-Solder the two violet wires to your 35mm x 16mm WOWSpeaker, glue the speaker into the GEN-SH1 (we used hot glue, but CA would work as well) speaker housing and glue mount it on the rear frame posts.
+Solder the two violet wires to your 35mm x 16mm WOWSpeaker, mount the speaker into the speaker housing and glue mount it on the rear frame posts.

 NOTE: You must be very careful to avoid getting glue on the speaker cone.
 Glue on the speaker will ultimately cause it to produce no sound and fail.